-Managing Director, Community, MIT Solve
+Managing Director, Solve, MIT Solve

 Hala is Managing Director, Community at Solve.
 She oversees Solve’s work advancing tech solutions to economic, social, and environmental global Challenges through open innovation and partnership.
 Hala’s career revolves around building catalytic partnerships and strategies for social impact.
 This work has included a public-private initiative for employment in the Middle East at the World Economic Forum, advising governments on public sector reform and donor engagement through her work at the World Bank and the UN, and building strategies and business models for nonprofits.
 Her last appointment at the World Economic Forum was as Director of Strategy and Impact.
 In 2015, she cofounded a policy platform that counts over 100,000 subscribers.
 Hala holds two Master's degrees—one in Public Policy from Harvard University, and one in Development Economics from American University, DC.
 She earned a Bachelor's degree in Economics from the American University of Beirut.
 She served as a Global Leadership Fellow of the World Economic Forum and as Senior Advisor to the Women Political Leaders Global Forum.